OWASP/owasp-summit-2017/content/participant/remote/Suruchi-Srivastava.md

 chapter-leader  :
 when-day        :
 status          : empty
-working-sessions : Mobile Security Testing Guide (MSTG),Mobile Application Security Verification Standard (MASVS),Data behind Owasp Top 10 2017,
+sessions : Mobile Security Testing Guide (MSTG),Mobile Application Security Verification Standard (MASVS),Data behind Owasp Top 10 2017,
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---